 “It has been good just to talk and to know I have an avenue to go now to help release and understand where and how this anger and stress comes from, and how to dampen and extinguish it”

-But with the right therapy, you can learn to calm your angry feelings and heal your relationships with your loved ones.
+But with the right anger therapy, you can learn to calm your feelings and heal your relationships with your loved ones.

 During my private one-to-one anger counselling sessions you will learn how to react appropriately to any challenging situations and take control of your emotions.
 You will also learn valuable skills and strategies to help reduce stress and improve both physical and mental health and well-being.